gokulnathan66/music-recomendation-backend/README.md

 #### **Running the Project with Docker**
 1. **Ensure Docker Is Installed**
    If you haven't installed Docker, download and install it from [Docker's official website](https://www.docker.com/get-started/).
+   Working with docker will be easy for deployment.

 2. **Build the Docker Image**
    Inside the project directory, run: